jake6584/JavaData/README.md

 # JavaData
-adds inputted data to a database and will let you scroll through all the inputted data,
+adds inputted data to a database and will let you scroll through all the inputted data.